 NOTE: To stain for F-actin, incubate samples with phalloidin diluted 1:1000 and 1.67 nM bisbenzimide nuclear dye in 1% PBS/BSA for one hour at RT.
 Then, proceed to step 4.8.

 Bermeabilize with 0.5PBS.
-Samples can be stored at 4opy images and immunofluorescent images. mechanisms that contribute to CTC rlock with 5% normal goat serum in for 1 hour at room temperature.
+Samples can be stored at 4opy images and immunofluorescent images. mechanisms that contribute to CTC rlock with 5% normal goat serum in 0.1% PBS/Polyethylene glycol sorbitan monolaurate (PBST) for 1 hour at room temperature.
 Wash 3x 5 min with PBS.

 Incubate with Anti-Cytokeratin 14 diluted 1:1000, E-Cadherin diluted 1:200, or Tight Junction Protein One diluted 1:100 in 1% NGS in PBST for 1 hour at room temperature.
 Wash 3x 5 minutes in PBST.